facebookLatest T-Bills Singapore Guide (14 Nov 2024): Rates, Auction Dates How to Buy & More

 How Do I Withdraw Money From T-Bills?

-Investors are not able to redeem T-bills early.
+Investors cannot redeem T-bills early.
 However, you may sell your T-bill on the secondary market at DBS, OCBC, or UOB’s main branches.

 That said, the price of the T-bill may rise or fall before maturity, and the trading volume for T-bills is low, making them relatively illiquid.
 So be sure you are okay with locking up your money for the duration of the tenor!